 Financial: In extreme circumstances, a student’s financial status may necessitate an approval for special consideration.
 Any request of this nature must have documented support by the director of financial aid.

 Learning Disabilities: On occasion, it may be determined that a student’s academic success will be best served by approving a special request.
-The student must provide up-to-date supporting documentation, have regularly used existing institutional supports and compiled their recommendations, and have exhausted all other avenues of support.
-Requests of this nature should be submitted to the director of disability services.
+The student must provide up-to-date sup- porting documentation, have regularly used existing institutional supports and compiled their recommendations, and have exhausted all other avenues of support.
+Requests of this nature should be submitted to the director of disability resources.

 Medical: Student health issues can exist that may warrant review related to this policy.
 In order to warrant action, the director of health services must have notice of the relevant conditions and receive comprehensive physicians’ reports documenting those conditions.
 Further, the student must have an ongoing relationship with health services and have exhausted other relevant avenues.
 Requests of this nature should be submitted to the director of health services.